storyblok/storyblok-docs/content/management/v1/topics/typescript.md

 ---
 <strong>GET</strong> Interfaces' List<br />
 *Note: <strong>Only</strong> these interfaces will be allowed to be used with the <strong>`get`</strong> requests*<br />
-*If no interface is provided for a specific Core Resource, one should just make the request following the instrucions from the Core Resource's Retrieve session, for instance: [Retrieve One Component](#core-resources/components/retrieve-one-component)*
+*If no interface is provided for a specific Core Resource, you have to make the request following the instrucions from the Core Resource's Retrieve session, for instance: [Retrieve One Component](#core-resources/components/retrieve-one-component)*
 ---

 | Interface     | Core Resource          | Alias | Import Path |